profsp/research-dt2swrl/README.md

 The associated research article is called "Towards Hybrid Self-Learning Ontologies: A New Python Module for Closed-Loop Integration of Decision Trees and OWL" and will be published soon.

-Further application tests and constructive feedback from the community is welcome.
+Further application tests and constructive feedback from the community are welcome.